Uniondale, New York

-Uniondale is a census-designated place (CDP), as well as a suburb in Nassau County, New York, on Long Island, in the Town of Hempstead.
-The population was 32,473 at the 2020 United States Census.
-Uniondale is home to Hofstra University's north campus, as well as a portion of its southern campus.
+Uniondale is a hamlet and census-designated place (CDP) in the Town of Hempstead, in the central Nassau County of Long Island, within the U.S. state of New York.
+The hamlet lies within the Tri-State area and its population was 32,473 at the time of the 2020 census.

-The community unsuccessfully tried incorporating itself as a village in the 1970s.
+The CDP is home to Nassau Community College and Hofstra University's north campus and a portion of its southern campus, as well as the Nassau Veterans Memorial Coliseum.

 History

+A one-room schoolhouse was built in 1830, which is the current site of the Uniondale Public Library.
+Hofstra University was established in the estate of William S. Hofstra (now Netherlands Hall) in 1935.

-In the early 1970s, Uniondale residents attempted to incorporate their hamlet as a village, citing dissatisfaction with the way their community was being represented on policy board of the committee for redeveloping Mitchel Field.
-Their plans were unsuccessful, and Uniondale remains an unincorporated hamlet governed by the Town of Hempstead.
+In the early 1970s, several Uniondale residents attempted to incorporate their hamlet as a village, citing dissatisfaction with the way their community was being represented on the board of the committee for redeveloping Mitchel Field, regarding matters like policies and the plans.
+Their incorporation plans were unsuccessful, and Uniondale remains an unincorporated hamlet governed by the Town of Hempstead.

-In the 2010s, the neighboring CDP of East Garden City was absorbed by Uniondale in a controversial move.
+Until 2015, the area of Uniondale north of the Hempstead Turnpike was a separate census-designated place called East Garden City.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 2.7 sqmi, all land.
+According to the United States Census Bureau, the CDP had a total area of 2.7 sqmi, all land.

-The hamlet gained territory between the 2010 and 2020 Censuses due to the former CDP of East Garden City being absorbed by Uniondale.
+The Uniondale CDP gained territory between the 2010 census and the 2020 census, due to the hamlet and former CDP of East Garden City being absorbed by the CDP of Uniondale.

+Climate

+According to the Köppen climate classification, Uniondale has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
+Precipitation is uniform throughout the year, with slight spring and fall peaks.
+Plant zone

+According to the United States Department of Agriculture (USDA), Garden City is located within hardiness zone 7b.

 Economy

 Lufthansa United States has its headquarters in Uniondale, moving to the hamlet from adjacent East Meadow in 2019.

 At one point, Swiss International Air Lines operated its United States office at 776 RexCorp Plaza in the EAB Plaza in Uniondale.
-The airline moved from 41 Pinelawn Road in Melville, Suffolk County, around 2002.
+The airline moved its offices from 41 Pinelawn Road in Melville, New York, around 2002.